 - Pour batter onto tray and spread gently to the corners of the tray distributing the batter evenly.

 - Bake for 15-20 mins ir until golden brown and springy to the touch.

-- Whilst the cake bakes to make the chantaliy cream, whip some dairy free double cream with icing sugar until stiff peaks.100 ml Dairy free/Plant based whipped cream, 2 tbsp Icing sugar
+- Whilst the cake bakes to make the chantaliy cream, whip some dairy free double cream with icing sugar until stiff peaks.100 ml Dairy free/Plant based whipped cream, 2 tablespoon Icing sugar

 - Once the cake has baked score 3 consecutive lines (long ways) being careful NOT to cut the cake - Refer to notes.

 - Turn the cake upside down, on the opposite side of the scores cut a thin slice at the end of the cake at a 45° angle.
 Refer to notes.

 - Spread a generous layer of jam to all 4 corners of the cake (making sure the golden brown side of the cake is at the bottom)2 ½ tablespoon Jam

 - Dollop the whipped cream onto - being careful not to add too much as it will run of the cake.
 And spread evenly across the whole cake.

 - To make the swirl, tightly fold the cake lengthways - were we made the scores making sure to handle the cake gently to prevent any tears.